gavv/signal-estimator/README.md

 $ systemctl --user stop pulseaudio.service
 ```

-Alternatively, you can set `autospawn` to `no` in `/etc/pulse/client.conf` and then run `pulseaudio --kill`.
+Alternatively, you can set `autospawn` to `no` in `/etc/pulse/client.conf` and then run `pulseaudio --kill` or `killall -9 pulseaudio`.

 Real-time scheduling policy
 ---------------------------

-If you run the tool under the `root` user, or with `CAP_SYS_NICE` and `CAP_SYS_ADMIN` capabilities, it will automatically enable `SCHED_RR` scheduling policy for output and input threads.
-This may help to avoid glitches introduced by the tool itself (not by the hardware or software being measured) on a loaded system.
+If you run the tool under the `root` user, or with `CAP_SYS_NICE` and `CAP_SYS_ADMIN` capabilities, it will automatically enable `SCHED_RR` scheduling policy sensitive threads.
+This may help to avoid glitches introduced by the tool itself (not by the hardware or software being measured) on a loaded system and make the measurement more stable and precise.

 Acknowledgments
 ---------------